6 Ways Your Body Is Telling You You’re Stressed

 4. EAT THE RIGHT FOODS

 Eating foods that help fight inflammation can decrease the effects of stress on your body.
 Try adding leafy greens, berries (blueberries, raspberries, blackberries, etc.), and omega-3 fatty acids (found in foods like chia seeds, walnuts, and salmon).
-Certain foods have also been shown to lower stress in the body.
+Certain foods can lower stress in the body.
 Try yogurt, fermented foods, avocados, and asparagus to fight stress.

 How do you feel stress in your body?
 Leave a comment below and let’s start a discussion!